Kamogawa, Japan

 What do expats in Kamogawa appreciate most about the local culture?

 "Expats in Kamogawa, appreciate the local culture for its deep-rooted traditions and customs that are still practiced today.
 They admire the sense of community and the warm hospitality of the locals.
 The peaceful and serene environment, coupled with the beautiful natural landscapes, is also highly appreciated.
 Expats enjoy the local festivals and events that showcase the rich history and culture of Kamogawa.
 They also value the local cuisine, which is fresh, healthy, and diverse.
 The respect for nature and the environment, as well as the cleanliness of the city, are also aspects of the local culture that expats appreciate.
-Lastly, the safety and low crime rate in Kamogawa make it a comfortable place for expats to live," wrote one member in Kamogawa.
+Lastly, the safety and low crime rate in Kamogawa make it a comfortable place for expats to live," remarked one expat living in Kamogawa, Japan.

 What do expats find most challenging?